-RDmaster is an online web-based tool (http://todo) that comprises two main steps: clinical information collection and dialogue diagnosis, as depicted in Fig. 2.
-The UI for clinical information collection consists of several components, including fields for patient age and gender, a file uploader for variant data in VCF format, and a character-matching input box that prompts for matched HPO terms as a drop-down list.
-Upon selection of an HPO term, a pop-up modal displaying the details of this term can be confirmed by clinicians as a present phenotype of the patient.
-To provide a comprehensive description of patient phenotypic features, entered HPO terms can be flexibly organized by dragging and dropping them into categories of “Present Phenotypes” or “Absent Phenotypes”.
-The “Present Phenotypes” field is mandatory, while other fields are optional.
+RDmaster is implemented as an online web-based tool (http://rdmaster.nbscn.org/) that comprises two main steps: clinical information collection and dialogue diagnosis, as depicted in Fig. 2.
+The UI for clinical information collection consists of several components (Fig. 2a), including fields for patient age and gender, a file uploader for variant data in VCF format, and a character-matching input box that prompts for matched HPO terms as a drop-down list.
+The SciGraph, developed by the Monarch Initiative as an HPO annotator [38], has been integrated to annotate user-provided free text with HPO concepts.
+To provide a comprehensive description of patient phenotypic features, entered HPO terms can be flexibly organized as “Present Phenotypes” or “Absent Phenotypes”.
+Only the “Present Phenotypes” field is mandatory while other fields are optional.
 If a VCF file is uploaded, a phenotype-genotype integrated diagnosis will be performed.
 If not, RDmaster will conduct a phenotype-driven diagnosis.
 Upon completion of the initial report, users can proceed to the dialogue diagnosis step.

-RDmaster's dialogue diagnosis phase features comprehensive, multi-dimensional data visualization support.
-The user interface for this phase is divided into five modules, each with a specific function: (i) Disease evaluation view, which provides detailed diagnostic results for the top candidate rare diseases, including prevalence class, a posterior probability bar, a disease-patient phenotypic matching rate bar, and a histogram of the likelihood ratio of each tested feature (i.e. collected phenotypes and disease-causing gene); (ii) Diagnosis state view, which primarily displays the real-time diagnostic status using a four-dimensional radar chart, the larger the area of which indicates a lower level of diagnostic uncertainty; (iii) Dialogue Q&A view, which facilitates human-computer interaction through phenotype-oriented questions and answers; (iv) Patient phenotype state view, which is an HPO-based sunburst diagram that reflects the patient's phenotypic characteristics; and (v) Dialogue history view, which is a list of collected patient phenotypes in conversation order.
-These modules are updated in real-time during the Q&A dialogue, leveraging Spring context and Caffeine caching technologies in the back-end service to minimize request times and enable real-time conversations, allowing our agent to ask the next question within a matter of seconds after receiving user feedback.
+The RDmaster's dialogue diagnosis is supported by comprehensive and multi-dimensional data visualization (Fig. 2b).
+The UI of this phase is mainly divided into four modules:

+Dialogue Q&A module (Fig. 2b, part 1), which facilitates human-computer interaction through phenotype-oriented Q&A. Users need to judge the interrogated phenotype in each round based on the patient's phenotype features and can also proactively report symptoms in free words.
+A three-layer network, constructed based on HPO hierarchy, is designed to illustrate the semantic relationship between the current interrogated phenotypes and top-10 ranked diseases.

+Disease evaluation module (Fig. 2b, part 2), which provides detailed phenotypic and genotypic (if a VCF file is uploaded) analysis results for the top-10 ranked diseases.
+Specifically, the analysis results mainly include the prior probability (evaluated by its point prevalence) and posterior probability of tested disease, the disease-patient phenotypic match ratio, and likelihood ratio scores of collected phenotypes and disease-causing genes.

+Diagnostic state module (Fig. 2b, part 3), which indicates the real-time diagnostic status, mainly includes a four-dimensional (the posterior probability and phenotypic match ratio of the first-ranked disease, the entropy and Gini index calculated from posterior probability distribution of all tested diseases) radar chart, where a larger area represents a lower diagnostic uncertainty.

+Patient phenotypic state module (Fig. 2b, part 4), mainly a sunburst chart of patient phenotype features drawn based on the HPO structure and annotation propagation rule [39].

+These modules are updated in real-time during Q&A, leveraging Spring context and Caffeine caching technologies in our back-end service to reduce request/response time, allowing our agent to ask a new question within a few seconds after receiving user feedback.
+Detailed introduction of RDmaster online platform is included in Supplementary Note 1.

 Analysis of RDmaster's dialogue strategy

-RDmaster is a tool designed to assist in the DDX of RDs through a phenotype-oriented, multi-turn Q&A dialogue, which aims to reduce diagnostic uncertainty and narrow down the possible diseases.
-During each turn of the dialogue, the phenotype with the greatest expected gain (indicated by our proposed AIGGI) will be asked by our agent.
-To evaluate the validity and plausibility of the RDmaster's dialogue strategy, we designed simulation experiments and tested tens of thousands of cases to investigate the association between candidate phenotypes for interrogation and candidate diseases in different diagnostic statuses (see detailed analysis result in Supplementary Note 2).
+RDmaster's phenotype-oriented Q&A dialogue strategy aims to reduce diagnostic uncertainty and narrow possible diseases by simulating clinical interviews.
+During each turn of the dialogue, the phenotype with the greatest expected gain (indicated by our proposed AIGGI, see details in the Methods section) will be asked by our agent.
+To evaluate the validity and plausibility of our dialogue strategy, we designed simulation experiments and tested tens of thousands of cases to investigate the association between candidate phenotypes for interrogation and candidate diseases in different diagnostic statuses (use the Gini index calculated from the posterior probability distribution of candidate diseases to indicate diagnostic uncertainty, see Formula 5).

 A questioning strategy consistent with the differential diagnosis